I am not a hoarder, quite the opposite.

-I’ve been hanging and drying flowers for about 2 years and I love adding to the collection that dangles in my windowsill.
+Some of the flowers drying in my window have been there for about 2 years.
 Flowers are just way more interesting and beautiful when dead.
 They find something that they didn’t have when they were alive.

 Anyway, as well as hanging dead shit throughout my house this week, yesterday I took an actual day off.
 Me and my friend treated ourselves to a spa day, something I haven’t done in years.
 It was exactly how I thought it would be – completely peaceful and invigoratingly reflective.

 This particular spa was a phone-free zone.
 Lying there on my heated bed, I turned to her: “apart from being asleep, and my recent camping holiday, this is genuinely the first time in my life in years, where I have gone longer than a few hours without looking at my phone.”

 Seven hours, two cups of jasmine tea, and an Indian head massage later, and I was still pondering how fucking depressing that statement was.
 Various freelance jobs mean that currently I look solidly at a screen for around 9 hours a day, and then probably on-and-off for the rest of my waking ‘free time’, when I am blogging, checking personal emails, watching TV, whatever else.
 It felt nostalgic to be looking at something other than technology for an entire day.